History of the Garden

 The Charmaine Nymann Community Garden is located in beautiful Bear Creek Park on the west side of Colorado Springs.

-It is the oldest community garden in the Pikes Peak Region, with some of the best amended soil anywhere.
+It is the oldest community garden in the Pikes Peak Region, with some of the best amended soil anywhere in the area.

 Gardeners, upon renting a plot, become members of the Bear Creek Garden Association (BCGA), a Colorado non-profit corporation, which runs the garden under a land use agreement with El Paso County.

-The garden was a Master Gardener-run community garden for 10 years before the BCGA assumed management responsibilities.
-The property was previously a county-run poor farm, and was gardened and farmed as early as 1900.
+The community garden was established by the El Paso County Parks Department in 1976 and was run by the Master Gardener volunteers of the local Colorado State University Extension office for 10 years before the BCGA assumed management responsibilities in 1986.
+The property had previously been used as a county-run Poor Farm, and had been gardened and farmed as early as 1900.

 First, some relatively recent history.
 On November 12, 2013, the El Paso Board of County Commissioners (BOCC) unanimously approved changing the name of the "Bear Creek Community Garden” (also referred to as "Bear Creek Gardens") to the “Charmaine Nymann Community Garden at Bear Creek Regional Park”.
-The BOCC honored and recognized Char for her many years of service in keeping the garden functioning and available as a community garden for the public.
-Follow this link for the official news release of the renaming.
-To view a short video about the garden click here.
+The BOCC recognized and honored Char for her many years of service in keeping the garden running smoothly and available to the public.

 In 1900 El Paso County purchased a 525 acre “ranch”.
 Part of the property became the Bear Creek Regional Park of today, while other portions were sold over the years and developed into residences of the Skyway neighborhood which surrounds the Park.